AIBL holds business performance meeting - Business - observerbd.com

 |

 Among others Deputy Managing Directors Shabbir Ahmed, Md.
 Shafiqur Rahman, Syed Masodul Bari, Md.
 Mahmudur Rahman, Mohammed Nadim, Abed Ahmed Khan, Abdullah Al Mamun, Fazlur Rahman Chowdhury and senior Executives were present in the meeting.
-Managers of Corporate Branches of the bank participated in the meeting.
+Managers of different Branches of the Bank participated in the meeting.